Conversational Artificial Intelligence Service Operator Requirements

 Bill Summary:

-Effective January 1, 2027, the bill creates requirements for a person that develops and makes available a conversational artificial intelligence service (operator).
+Effective January 1, 2027, the bill creates requirements for a person that develops and partnership, corporation, or entity that makes available or controls access to a conversational artificial intelligence service (operator).

 - Required to provide certain disclosures;

-- Prohibited from providing the minor user with points or rewards to encourage engagement with the conversational artificial intelligence service;
+- Prohibited from providing the minor account holder or minor user with points or rewards to encourage engagement with the conversational artificial intelligence service;

 The bill also requires an operator to provide consumer disclosures, implement a protocol for user prompts regarding suicidal ideation or self-harm, and annually report to the attorney general's office information regarding the protocol the operator is implementing.
 The bill prohibits an operator from indicating or implying that any output data provided by a conversational artificial intelligence service is provided by, endorsed by, or equivalent to services provided by certain licensed or certified professionals.

-A violation of the bill is a deceptive trade practice, enforceable by the attorney general under the "Colorado Consumer Protection Act".
-A person that violates the bill is subject to a civil penalty of $1,000 per violation.
+A violation of the bill is a deceptive trade practice, enforceable by the attorney general under the 'Colorado Consumer Protection Act'.
+A person that violates the bill is subject to a civil penalty of $1,000 $5,000 per violation.
+Each output of a conversational artificial intelligence service that is a violation constitutes a separate violation.

 Prime Sponsors